 Light: Needs bright light to bloom.
+Leggy stems and no blooms indicate that it's not getting enough light.
 Some direct sun in winter is fine, but strong summer sun will scorch African violet leaves.
 It grows well under fluorescent light.
-Leggy stems and no blooms indicate that it's not getting enough light.
+Set the plants about 6 inches (15 cm) beneath lights for 14 to 16 hours a day.
 African violets may also fail to bloom if they don't get 8 hours of darkness each night.
 (These beauties need their rest, too.)

 Water: Keep soil evenly moist, but not soggy.
 It's best to water plant from the bottom to avoid stem rot.
 Remember to always use room-temperature water when watering your plants.

-Humidity: High humidity.
+Humidity: Moderate to high; aim for 50% relative humidity or higher.
+It's a good idea to use a humidity gauge because levels can drop drastically in winter.
 Set plant on a tray of wet pebbles to raise the humidity around it.
 Do not mist because the water can damage leaves.

-Fertilizer: Feed every 2 weeks with African violet fertilizer.
+Fertilizer: Feed every 2 weeks with a high-phosphorous fertilizer, such as African violet fertilizer.